HamRadioTools/hamradio_tools/docs/protocol/filter-blacklist.md

   - `spot.dx`.
   - `chat.de`.
   - `wx.de`.
-  - `satellite.de`.
-  - any other message with a de field.
+  - any other message with a `de` field.

 Behavior: if a callsign appears in a message → drop immediately + log incident.